 Keep in mind that even a well maintained vehicle must be operated within the range of its mechanical capabilities and the limits of its load ratings.
-See the Tire and Rim Weight Ratings label on the driver's door edge.
+See the Tire, Rim and Weight Ratings Data Label on the driver's door edge.